First Financial Bankshares, Inc. (NASDAQ:FFIN) Expected to Announce Quarterly Sales of $128.97 Million

-Analysts expect that First Financial Bankshares, Inc. (NASDAQ:FFIN) will post $128.97 million in sales for the current quarter, according to Zacks Investment Research.
-Three analysts have made estimates for First Financial Bankshares’ earnings, with the lowest sales estimate coming in at $127.10 million and the highest estimate coming in at $130.80 million.
-First Financial Bankshares reported sales of $130.96 million during the same quarter last year, which suggests a negative year-over-year growth rate of 1.5%.
-The company is scheduled to report its next quarterly earnings results on Thursday, October 28th.
+Equities research analysts predict that First Financial Bankshares, Inc. (NASDAQ:FFIN) will post sales of $128.97 million for the current quarter, Zacks Investment Research reports.
+Three analysts have made estimates for First Financial Bankshares’ earnings, with the highest sales estimate coming in at $130.80 million and the lowest estimate coming in at $127.10 million.
+First Financial Bankshares posted sales of $130.96 million during the same quarter last year, which would indicate a negative year over year growth rate of 1.5%.
+The firm is expected to report its next quarterly earnings report on Thursday, October 28th.

-According to Zacks, analysts expect that First Financial Bankshares will report full-year sales of $510.87 million for the current year, with estimates ranging from $501.60 million to $518.90 million.
-For the next year, analysts expect that the company will report sales of $508.60 million, with estimates ranging from $483.60 million to $531.90 million.
-Zacks Investment Research’s sales averages are a mean average based on a survey of analysts that that provide coverage for First Financial Bankshares.
+On average, analysts expect that First Financial Bankshares will report full year sales of $510.87 million for the current fiscal year, with estimates ranging from $501.60 million to $518.90 million.
+For the next year, analysts forecast that the firm will post sales of $508.60 million, with estimates ranging from $483.60 million to $531.90 million.
+Zacks’ sales calculations are a mean average based on a survey of sell-side research analysts that that provide coverage for First Financial Bankshares.

-First Financial Bankshares (NASDAQ:FFIN) last released its quarterly earnings data on Monday, July 26th.
-The bank reported $0.39 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.38 by $0.01.
+First Financial Bankshares (NASDAQ:FFIN) last posted its quarterly earnings data on Monday, July 26th.
+The bank reported $0.39 EPS for the quarter, beating the Zacks’ consensus estimate of $0.38 by $0.01.
 First Financial Bankshares had a net margin of 43.97% and a return on equity of 13.44%.
-The business had revenue of $129.26 million during the quarter, compared to analyst estimates of $128.60 million.
+The business had revenue of $129.26 million for the quarter, compared to analyst estimates of $128.60 million.

+The company also recently disclosed a quarterly dividend, which will be paid on Friday, October 1st.
+Investors of record on Thursday, September 16th will be paid a $0.15 dividend.
+This represents a $0.60 dividend on an annualized basis and a yield of 1.34%.
+The ex-dividend date is Wednesday, September 15th.
+First Financial Bankshares’s dividend payout ratio is 42.25%.

-In other First Financial Bankshares news, Director Michael B. Denny bought 2,040 shares of the business’s stock in a transaction on Wednesday, July 28th.
-The shares were acquired at an average price of $48.75 per share, with a total value of $99,450.00.
-Following the transaction, the director now owns 5,341 shares of the company’s stock, valued at approximately $260,373.75.
-The purchase was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
-Also, Director Johnny Trotter bought 2,500 shares of the business’s stock in a transaction on Tuesday, September 14th.
-The shares were acquired at an average cost of $43.68 per share, for a total transaction of $109,200.00.
-Following the transaction, the director now directly owns 869,793 shares in the company, valued at approximately $37,992,558.24.
+In other news, Director Murray Hamilton Edwards acquired 1,000 shares of the firm’s stock in a transaction that occurred on Friday, August 13th.
+The stock was purchased at an average price of $49.01 per share, with a total value of $49,010.00.
+Following the purchase, the director now owns 191,417 shares of the company’s stock, valued at approximately $9,381,347.17.
+The purchase was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+Also, Director Michael B. Denny bought 2,040 shares of the firm’s stock in a transaction on Wednesday, July 28th.
+The shares were bought at an average cost of $48.75 per share, with a total value of $99,450.00.
+Following the purchase, the director now directly owns 5,341 shares in the company, valued at $260,373.75.
 The disclosure for this purchase can be found here.
-Insiders purchased a total of 10,846 shares of company stock worth $504,709 in the last ninety days.
-4.20% of the stock is currently owned by insiders.
+Insiders purchased a total of 10,846 shares of company stock valued at $504,709 in the last ninety days.
+Company insiders own 4.20% of the company’s stock.

-Hedge funds and other institutional investors have recently bought and sold shares of the business.
-Point72 Hong Kong Ltd increased its position in First Financial Bankshares by 136.9% during the 1st quarter.
-Point72 Hong Kong Ltd now owns 694 shares of the bank’s stock valued at $32,000 after purchasing an additional 401 shares during the period.
-Van ECK Associates Corp bought a new stake in shares of First Financial Bankshares in the 1st quarter valued at about $33,000.
-Harvest Fund Management Co.
-Ltd bought a new stake in shares of First Financial Bankshares in the 1st quarter valued at about $33,000.
-Corsicana & Co. bought a new stake in shares of First Financial Bankshares in the 2nd quarter valued at about $39,000.
-Finally, O Shaughnessy Asset Management LLC bought a new stake in shares of First Financial Bankshares in the 1st quarter valued at about $47,000.
-53.68% of the stock is currently owned by institutional investors and hedge funds.
+Several large investors have recently modified their holdings of FFIN.
+Envestnet Asset Management Inc. boosted its stake in shares of First Financial Bankshares by 55.9% during the 1st quarter.
+Envestnet Asset Management Inc. now owns 140,279 shares of the bank’s stock valued at $6,555,000 after buying an additional 50,278 shares during the period.
+Alliancebernstein L.P. raised its holdings in shares of First Financial Bankshares by 26.2% during the 1st quarter.
+Alliancebernstein L.P. now owns 2,806,352 shares of the bank’s stock valued at $131,141,000 after purchasing an additional 583,221 shares in the last quarter.
+Swiss National Bank raised its holdings in shares of First Financial Bankshares by 1.1% during the 1st quarter.
+Swiss National Bank now owns 292,200 shares of the bank’s stock valued at $13,655,000 after purchasing an additional 3,200 shares in the last quarter.
+Cibc World Markets Corp bought a new position in shares of First Financial Bankshares during the 1st quarter valued at $714,000.
+Finally, BNP Paribas Arbitrage SA raised its holdings in shares of First Financial Bankshares by 3.8% during the 1st quarter.
+BNP Paribas Arbitrage SA now owns 36,008 shares of the bank’s stock valued at $1,683,000 after purchasing an additional 1,308 shares in the last quarter.
+53.68% of the stock is owned by institutional investors.

-The business also recently declared a quarterly dividend, which will be paid on Friday, October 1st.
-Investors of record on Thursday, September 16th will be paid a $0.15 dividend.
-This represents a $0.60 annualized dividend and a yield of 1.34%.
-The ex-dividend date of this dividend is Wednesday, September 15th.
-First Financial Bankshares’s dividend payout ratio is presently 42.25%.

 First Financial Bankshares, Inc is a bank holding company, which engages in the provision of financial and community banking services.
 It offers mortgage loans, savings and checking accounts, auto and equity loans, online and mobile banking, investment and trust management, and retirement plans.
 The company was founded in 1956 and is headquartered in Abilene, TX.